sosnek/FileScanner/README.md

-// Filescanner utilizes the virus total API to retrieve virus scan analytics using REST API calls.
+// Filescanner uses the virus total API to retrieve virus scan analytics using REST API calls.

 // VirusTotal aggregates many antivirus products and online scan engines to check your file for viruses.